Learning

 Youth + Family Events

 Held monthly across neighborhoods during the Triennial, our Youth & Family Events invite kids and caregivers to experience public art through creative play performances and art-making activities that connect to the themes of The Exchange.
-Past collaborators include Boston Music Project, Comics in Color, Company One Theater, and more.
+Current collaborators include Boston Children's Museum, Comics in Color, Mobile Makers Boston, The Gottabee's, and more.
 These gatherings are always free and open to the public.

 Events